Territory of Hawaii: Statehood

-A former officer of the Honolulu Police Department, John A. Burns, was elected Hawaii’s delegate to Congress in 1956.
+A former officer of the Honolulu Police Department, John A. Burns, was elected Hawaii's delegate to Congress in 1956.
 A Democrat, Burns won without the white vote but rather with the overwhelming support of Japanese and Filipinos in Hawaii.
 His election proved pivotal to the statehood movement.
 Upon arriving in Washington, D.C., Burns began making key political maneuvers by winning over allies among Congressional leaders and state governors.
-Burns’ most important accomplishment was convincing Senate Majority Leader Lyndon B. Johnson (D-Texas) that Hawaii was ready to become a state, despite the continuing opposition of such Deep Southerners as James Eastland and John Sparkman.
+Burns' most important accomplishment was convincing Senate Majority Leader Lyndon B. Johnson (D-Texas) that Hawaii was ready to become a state, despite the continuing opposition of such Deep Southerners as James Eastland and John Sparkman.

-In March 1959, both houses of Congress passed the Hawaii Admission Act and U.S. President Dwight D. Eisenhower signed it into law.
+In March 1959, both houses of Congress passed the Hawaii Admission Act and US President Dwight D. Eisenhower signed it into law.
 On June 27, 1959, a plebiscite was held asking Hawaii residents to vote on accepting the statehood bill.
 The plebiscite passed overwhelmingly, with 94.3% voting in favor.
 On August 21, church bells throughout Honolulu were rung upon the proclamation that Hawaii was finally a US state.